sphinx-doc/sphinx/doc/domains.rst

 Constrained Templates
 ~~~~~~~~~~~~~~~~~~~~~

-.. warning:: The support for constrained templates is experimental.
+.. warning:: The support for concepts is experimental.
 It is based on the
+  current draft standard and the Concepts Technical Specification.
-  Concepts Technical Specification, and the features may change as the TS evolves.
+  The features may change as they evolve.

 .. note:: Sphinx does not currently support ``requires`` clauses.